Is my home insured?

 Exclusions are certain types of damage to your home or belongings, or events, that your home insurance won't cover.
 All home insurance policies will have some exclusions so it's important to understand what they are.

-This information can be found in your policy documents.
+You can find a list of exclusions in your home insurance policy documents.
 Many insurers will also provide your policy details through your personal account on a website or app.
 If that isn't the case and you have lost your documents, you should contact your insurer.

 Can I insure my house if it has subsidence?